A Leray-Serre spectral sequence for Lagrangian Floer theory

-Next, we analyze a vertical disk bubble when $[u\vert_C]=0$.
-If $u\vert_C$ is not a critical point, then the configuration without $D$ is regular and of index $\leq -1$.
+Finally, we analyze a vertical disk bubble when $C$ is a ghost component.
+If $u_C$ is not mapped to a critical point, then the configuration without $D$ is regular and of index $\leq -1$.
 By the same argument as in the above paragraph, this is a contradiction.
-Thus, $u\vert_C$ must be a critical point $x_0$, and $u\vert_D$ is contained in a critical fiber.
-In such a case, there are two orientations that one can assign to such a configuration, depending on the ordering of the edges at $C$: We use the right-hand-rule and assign $\pm 1$ to $u$ depending if the outward normal points toward or away from $C$.
-We obtain two different configurations that give differing signs in the $A_\infty$ algebra, so they cancel. \end{proof}
+Thus, $u_C$ must be mapped to a critical point $x_0$, and $u_{\underline{D}}$ is contained in a critical fiber.
+Since $u_C(\bar{z})$ is also holomorphic, we can give $C$ the opposite complex structure from $\bb{C}$ and form a distinct configuration.
+This gives the opposite orientation of the determinant line bundle of the linearized operator over $C$, which gives the opposite orientation of the moduli space $\mc{M}_\Xi$.
+Thus such configurations always cancel in pairs. \end{proof}